swingletree-oss/swingletree/docs/_docs/plugins/testng.md

 redirect_from: /docs/index.html
 ---

-TestNG is a testing framework.
+[TestNG](https://testng.org/doc/) is a testing framework.
+Test results can be aggregated to a xml report, which this plugin is able to read.

 ## Features